Christmas Markets in Germany: 20 Best Markets to Visit

 Which is the biggest Christmas market in Germany?

-Nuremberg and Dresden are among the biggest and most visited Christmas markets in Germany.
+Nuremberg and Dresden are among the largest and most visited Christmas markets in the country.

 What specialities should you try?

-How to get to the Christmas markets?
+How do you get to the Christmas markets?

 Which markets are best for children?